 Altitude and Temperature Affects Air Pressure Measurements

-Plus, when altitude change is involved, so is temperature change.
-Climates are typically colder at higher elevations.
-Sometimes the difference can be as significant as 5 degrees for every 1,000 feet.
+Here’s something else to keep in mind: when altitude change is involved, so is temperature change.
+Climates are typically colder at higher elevations; sometimes the difference can be as significant as 5 degrees for every 1,000 feet.
 That means driving from a relatively warm area at a lower elevation to a higher one might affect tire pressure by as much as 8 or 9 PSIG.
 Of course, the actual numbers depend on how far up or down you travel and the difference in temperature.

 PSI, PSIA, or PSG: Which One Should You Use?